protyagov/HilbertGeoHash/README.md

 ![Alt text](h2.png?raw=true "Hilbert Curve of 8 and 16 order")

-In my search for some fast Geo Hash function to use on iPhone project I did not find much.
-Start looking around and found various space curves.
-A space curve is 1D line that goes throught every coordinate exactly one time and therefore can be used as hash for mapping coordinates.
-After consideration I choose Z-Curve and Hilber-Curve and finally decieded to implement Hilbert curve.
-Found several implementation in C, Java and C# languages.
-Converted about 3 different implementations into Swift 4 and was upset with performance.
-I want to use geo has on world map with acceptable accuracy.

-So, globe is 360 degrees and good accuracy would be 100,000 points per degree.
-Therefore I needed fast way to calculate Hilber curve of order 360 x 100000 = 36,000,000.
-All implementations I found did not peform well on box 36 by 36 million points.
-The one I liked the most was Xian Lu algorithm published in 1996 and then implemented in several different languages.
-I have converted one of implemnetaitons to Swift 4 language but was not happy with performance and I doubt it can work on very large Hilber resolution without modifications (because of bitwise operations on the resoluction, I think it would overflow).
+**GeoHash** - Hash for a spatial coordinate

+**Hilbert Curve** - Line that travels through every coordinate exactly once and therefore is perfect candidate for geo hash value.

+Globe is 360 degrees, good precision is 100,000 points per a degree = 360 x 100,000 = 36,000,000.
+I needed a function to quickly calculate geohash for 36x36 million box.
+Second requirement is ability to use < and > on geo hash value to figure our how far given coordinates from each other or from origin -- so instead of comparing coordinates we would compare their geohashes which would be faster, especially when number of dimensions increase.

+While looking for fast geo hash in Swift for iPhone project I did not really find anything.
+Search for spatial curves produced several results and Hilbert's curve was selected.
+Several algorithms in C, Java and C# to calculate Hilbert's value were found.
+The most I liked Xian Lu algorithm (published in 1996) implementation in Java.
+I converted that to Swift 4 and ran several tests.
+Unfortunately performance on real size data was slow.

-When I almost gave up on Hilber Curve implementation I found awsome work published in 2006 by Ningtao Chen from Huazhong University, China.
-That algorithm does run in linear O(n) time and can handle 2^32 resoluctions.
-Actual calculation of Hilbert code (geo hash) only takes coordinates and does not requre to provide resoluction N as others implemenations do.
+When I almost gave up I have discovered work of Ningtao Chen (Huazhong University, China) published in 2006.
+His algorithm runs in linear O(n) time and can handle 2^32 resolution.
+Also, it does not require to know space resolution N, it only takes coordinates.
+Therefore performance is O(m) instead of O(n) where m < n.

-In addition calculated geo hash is build so that it can be compared with < and > with other hashes.
-Therefore we can compare geo hash of A and B and see which one is closer to origin on the curve.
+Benchmark results in Swift 4 compiled with -OFast flag.
+Program calculates hilbert value for each coordinate on (0,0)-(n,n) diagonal using Chen and Lu algorithms:

 ---------------
 Here is some benchmark results.
 It calculates hilbert value for each coordinate on (0,0)-(n,n) diagonal: